 All countries covered by this survey are acting under the common set of European asphalt product specifications in the EN 13108-x series where a large range of test methods (predominantly the EN 12697-xx series) are offered as shared background common for type testing and quality control.
 Nevertheless, large differences are seen in the collected input which may correspond to either country or company tradition or policy.
-From a CEN and a scientific point of view a few of the answers describing practise can be a little surprising.
 Regarding the present utilisation of RA national conditions can influence both percentage of RA in the produced mix and which layers in the pavement structure where addition of RA (in practise) are acceptable.

-The following 12 bullet points are quoted from [25] as they concern important information extracted from the survey with respect to mixing conditions either in the laboratory, at the asphalt plant or concerns a possible relationship between those two mixing scenarios. :
+The following 12 bullet points are quoted from [25] as they concern important information extracted from the survey with respect to mixing conditions either in the laboratory, at the asphalt plant or concerns a possible relationship between those two mixing scenarios.:

-Some items are highlighted below but it must be kept in mind that the population of responses can influenced or biased by their local situation.
+Some items are highlighted below but it must be kept in mind that the responses may reflect variations across Europe due to local conditions..

 - 1. Generally a cross section on the responses on percentage of RA indicated that 15-20 % often is the maximum unless parallel drum or similar device for preheating the RA is available.
 Several points are mentioned as reason to stay at this level: - a.
 Concern whether or not investment in production equipment for reaching higher percentages with the present and future level of availability of RA will have a reasonable payback period. - b.
 European products specification provide more lenient quality control for the RA if the asphalt producer stays below 10 % RA in surface layers and 20 % RA in bituminous base courses. - c.
 Technical limitations of the RA (like aggregate gradation and binder properties) enforced restriction in what is possible in normal practise. - 2.
-Marshall mix design is in general still the most used guide for development of new mix recipes. - 3.
-A wide selection of different sizes and manufacturers of lab mixing equipment exists. - 4.
+Marshall mix design is in general still the most used guide for development of new mix recipes. - A wide selection of different sizes and manufacturers of lab mixing equipment exists. - 4.
 If technical limitations are mentioned almost all responses point at maximum aggregate size. - 5.
 Dry mixing with aggregate seems to be the predominant cleaning procedure of the mixing equipment. - 6.
 Even though a European standard exists for laboratory mixing (EN 12697-35) it is only used by half of the companies responding. - 7.
 A few responses mention a special sequence of addition of the constituents while the predominant part use an initial dry mixing of "all in" (e.g. all aggregate premixed before addition of binder). - 8.
 Introduction of RA in laboratory mixing is predominantly performed with heated RA irrespectively of the situation at the asphalt plant (cold feed versus preheated by parallel drum or otherwise). - 9.
 Some asphalt producers don't use laboratory mixing at all, but use full scale asphalt production facilities for their development of mix recipes.
 One response even claims it is cheaper. - 10.
 In general mixing temperature are selected by viscosity of the binder or preselected depending on the grade of binder which may result in comparable temperatures used. - 11.
-Only very few responses claim that their laboratory mixing procedure is linked closely to the conditions of the local asphalt plant.
+Only very few responses claim that their laboratory mixing procedure is linked closely to the conditions of the local asphalt plant. - 12.
+In general the laboratory mixing procedure is used to establish the optimum mix with respect to homogeneity and binder coverage, so mixing times (especially wet-mixing times) are prolonged relative to actual asphalt plant conditions.

-- 12. In general the laboratory mixing procedure is used to establish the optimum mix with respect to homogeneity and binder coverage, so mixing times (especially wet-mixing times) are prolonged relative to actual asphalt plant conditions. - 13.
-If either RA, PMB or cellulose fibres are added some responses mention extended mixing times.
+13. If RA, PMB or cellulose fibres are added some responses mention extended mixing times.